Today is World Heart Day, an opportunity to learn about the importance of maintaining good heart health as part of a healthy lifestyle.

 - Know your numbers: If you live in England and are between 40 and 74 years old, you may be invited to your free NHS Health Check – do go along as you will have your cardiovascular risk levels calculated and explained.
 Wherever you live, take opportunities to get your blood pressure checked.

-- Bring down high blood pressure: If you have been diagnosed with high blood pressure, seek advice from your GP about how to lower it through diet, exercise, improving wellbeing, and medication.
+- Bring down high blood pressure: If you have been diagnosed with high blood pressure, seek advice from your GP about how to lower it through diet, exercise, improving wellbeing, being kind to yourself and medication.

 - Control your cholesterol: Avoid developing high cholesterol with a healthy balanced diet and take your medications if you are prescribed them.